colingorrie/digital-garden/_notes/sla-subsystem-variation.md

 ---

-title: "Second language learning is uneven across subsystems of language"
+title: 'Second language learning is uneven across subsystems of language'
+level: 2
 ---

 The [[Subsystems of language]] can be acquired at different rates.